ohr486/phoenix_pubsub_mqtt/README.md

-# phoenix_pubsub_mqtt
+# Phoenix.Pubsub.Mqtt

-PhoenixPubsub Adapter for MQTT
+The MQTT PubSub adapter for the [Phoenixframework](http://www.phoenixframework.org)